ACK-J/satellite-security/Labs/redLabs/TheRelay/TheRelayLab.md

 Import the synthetic TLE and look at when **DEMO‑SAT** would be visible from your location.

-- Start gpredict from a terminal for logs
+- Start gpredict from a terminal

 ```bash
 gpredict